4 Myths About America’s Toxic Polarization Problem

-Let’s face it: some people are skeptical of efforts to reduce political contempt and toxic polarization.
+Let’s face it: some people are skeptical of efforts to reduce toxic polarization and political contempt.

 We get it.
-When the political and cultural stakes are very high, it’s only natural to be skeptical of messages aimed at helping us get along better.
-Even many who agree on the importance of this work often see it as a “side quest” — a nice thing, sure, but something that can wait until we tackle more immediate dangers.
+When we see the political and cultural stakes as very high, it’s only natural to be skeptical of messages aimed at helping us get along better.
+Even some who agree on the importance of this work may see it as a “side quest” — a nice thing, sure, but something that can wait until we tackle more immediate dangers.

-We need to persuade more people, from across the political spectrum, why this work is vitally important — why it’s arguably the source of many other problems that upset and threaten us.
-We must persuade politically passionate people that they can continue working towards their goals while also working on reducing political contempt.
+We need to persuade more people, from across the political spectrum, why this work is vitally important — how it’s the source of many other problems that upset and threaten us.
+We must persuade politically passionate people that they can work towards their goals while also working on reducing political contempt.

-There are a few common mythical beliefs about polarization that underlie a lot of objections to this work.
-Four common myths are:
+There are a few common myths about polarization that underlie a lot of objections to this work.
+Here are four:

 1. “It’s normal for Americans to disagree.
 The problem isn’t serious.”